preloader

 ✓ Listen, Listen, Listen

-✓ Read simple, and read often
+✓ Read simple and often

 ✓ Speak and own your language progress

-You don’t want to sound like a novice, even if in reality you are.
-A word of advice, take the pressure off of yourself.
 People are generally very forgiving when you are learning a new language.
-You may find that the majority of people are more than willing to help you produce the target language, and are even happy that you are doing your best to speak it.
+You may find that the majority of people are more than willing to help you speak, and are even happy that you are trying your best.

 This is why Leap was created, to give software developers who want to improve their spoken English the opportunity to do so, with other software developers, to gain the confidence and fluency needed to land a higher-paying job.